emqx/cloud-docs/en_US/billing/taxation.md

    </tr>
 </table>

 You can find out other supported Tax IDs in [here](https://stripe.com/docs/billing/customer/tax-ids).
 Fill in the VAT/GST ID with corresponding ID.
-For example, if your registered business is in Hongkong, enter the Hong Kong BR number with 8 digits.
+For example, if your registered business is in Hong Kong, enter the Hong Kong BR number with 8 digits.

 ## Tax Rates

 We will calculate the taxes based on your billing address and whether you have filled in your VAT/GST ID.
-If you have further questions, please contact us by email cloud-service@emqx.io.
+If you have further questions, please contact us by email, cloud-service@emqx.io.

 ## Regions